dothq/browser-desktop/docs/src/README.md

 ## Contributing to Dot Browser

-To get started with setting up, building and contributing: refer to the [Getting Started](contributing/getting_started.md) and traverse through subsequent documents.
+To get started with setting up, building and contributing: refer to the [Building Dot Browser](contributing/building_the_browser) page and traverse through subsequent documents.